ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 >The “Corresponding Source” for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities.
 However, it does not include the work's System Libraries, or general-purpose tools or generally available free programs which are used unmodified in performing those activities but which are not part of the work.
 For example, Corresponding Source includes interface definition files associated with source files for the work, and the source code for shared libraries and dynamically linked subprograms that the work is specifically designed to require, such as by intimate data communication or control flow between those subprograms and other parts of the work.

 "Corresponding Source for a work means all the source code needed to...run the object code...
-Corresponding Source includes...the source code for shared libararies and dynamically linked subprograms that the work is specifically designed to require."
+Corresponding Source includes...the source code for shared libraries and dynamically linked subprograms that the work is specifically designed to require."
 Well, that sure makes it sound like if ipumsr imports readr, it has created a larger derivative work of readr.

 The [GPL FAQ](https://www.gnu.org/licenses/gpl-faq.html#GPLStaticVsDynamic) confirms this strict interpretation: